 Dr Brandon D Velie

 The main focus of my research is the intersection of genomics and biological homeostasis with particular emphasis on the industry application of this information.
 Essentially, I am profoundly interested in the discovery and function of genes that underpin disease, athletic performance, and behaviour in horses.
-As someone who is actively involved in the horse industry outside of the university, the majority of my research tends to also include aspects of how the knowledge gained from research can be readily applied by equine professionals to improve horse well-being.
+As someone who is actively involved in the horse industry outside of academia, the majority of my research tends to also include aspects of how the knowledge gained from research can be readily applied by equine professionals to improve horse well-being.

 A list of my publications can be found here.